ModanwalPriti06/JS-NOTES/README.md

 console.log(res)

 ```
-Apply: The difference between call and apply in call they have to pass parameter normally and in apply we send parameter in array
+Apply: The difference between call and apply in call, they have to pass parameter normally and in apply we send parameter in array
 ```
 function sum(...nums){
   return nums.reduce((acc,cur)=> acc+cur, 0)